raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

 Don't worry about understanding all of the code above... just sit back and enjoy!!

-To learn about more things you can do with animation, visit [dojo.soy/html2-css-animation](http://dojo.soy/html2-css-animation){:target="_blank"}.
+To learn about more things you can do with animation, visit [the web page](http://dojo.soy/html2-css-animation){:target="_blank"}.
 Have fun!

-On the next card you'll learn how to make cool things happen when you hover the mouse over things!
+On the next card you'll learn how to make cool things happen when you hover the mouse cursor over things!